 Ann Grabhorn-Friday Endowed Presidential Fellowship in Middle Eastern Studies

-The Ann Grabhorn-Friday Fellowship is offered every other year to graduate students in the Center for Middle Eastern Studies’ master’s program with a demonstrated long-term interest in the Middle East.
+The Ann Grabhorn-Friday Fellowship is offered to graduate students in the Center for Middle Eastern Studies’ MA program with a demonstrated long-term interest in the Middle East.
 Preference is given to female students whose studies focus on the Arab world.
 Awards may be used for language or area studies at UT or at an approved overseas institution.
-CMES students are automatically considered for this award.
+CMES students and applicants are automatically considered for this award.

 Eligibility: CMES students in good standing at UT with a minimum GPA of 3.50 and admitted without conditions